YNemokun/tictactoeAI/README.md

 ![Image of Board](images/0.png)

 First, the Minimax Algorithm will go and explore **every possible moves** on the board.
 Since tic-tac-toe is a simple game, we do not set a maximum depth for the algorithm.
-It will stop **when there is a winner or when the board is full**, and calculate the value of that board using the utility function (see below).
+It will stop **when there is a winner or when the board is full**, calculate the value of that board using the utility function (see below), and record the value and its corresponding move in a dictionary.

+This algorithm runs recursively, so we will calculate the values from the bottom and return them up the chain, to the board we start with.
+Here is a visualization:

 ![Image of Board](images/1.png)

-When there is only one result situation, the value and the player's move will automatically pass up to the previous board
+When there is only one result situation, the value and the player's move will automatically pass up to the previous board.

 ![Image of Board](images/2.png)

-However, when there are more than one board, depends on the player type (max or min), the get_min/get_max functions from the dictionary will *only* return the min/max value and that move up to the previous board.
-In this image, the selected minium/maximum values are circled in yellow.
+However, when there are more than one board, depends on the player type (max or min), the get_min/get_max functions from the dictionary will *only* return the min/max value and send that up to the previous board.

+For example, Situation A has a value of **-2**: 1 for the winner, 1 for the empty spot, and a scalar -1 for the minimum player (see utility function below).
+Situation B has a value of **0** which is passed up by the draw state at position 6.
+Since O player always chooses the move that minimizes the board values, it will pick the move that results in the smallest outcome possible; in this case, when choosing from a dictionary **{4: 0, 6: -2}**, O will pick position 6.

+In these images, the selected minium/maximum values are circled in yellow.

 ![Image of Board](images/3.png)